-Natural remedies typically aren’t regulated or approved by the U.S. Food and Drug Administration, so use with caution.
+Natural remedies aren’t regulated or approved by the Food and Drug Administration (FDA), so use them with caution.

 The natural tannins found in the herb witch hazel can help relieve irritation.
-You may want to prepare your own witch hazel mixture to use as an astringent to maximize the tannins.
+Despite this, it

-You can apply this to your skin like a mask a few times each day.
-Let it sit on the affected areas for about 20 minutes, and then rinse off.
+You can apply witch hazel to your skin like a mask a few times each day.
+Let it sit on the affected areas for about 20 minutes, and then rinse it off.

 You can apply topical aloe vera to your hives as needed, likely a few times a day.
 Be sure to follow any instructions on the package.

-If home and natural remedies aren’t enough to help your hives, over-the-counter (OTC) treatments may be your best bet.
-Not only can OTC options relieve itching and irritation, they can target your body’s histamine response, which is what causes hives to appear.
+If the above remedies aren’t enough to help your hives, over-the-counter (OTC) treatments may help relieve your symptoms.
+Not only can OTC options relieve itching and irritation, but they can also target your body’s histamine response, which is what causes hives.